 Can be numeric or alphanumeric, or a figurative constant of category numeric or alphanumeric.
 Cannot be a floating-point literal.

-The VALUE OF clause is syntax checked, but has no effect on the execution of the program when specified under an SD.
+The VALUE OF clause is syntax checked, but has no effect on the execution of the program.

 DATA RECORDS clause